Details of the event with ID 10 of the source Microsoft-Windows-EnrollmentPolicyWebService

 The security assessment is based on the three dimensions of confidentiality, integrity and availability.

-If this event occurs, there is usually no breach of confidentiality, but availability is affected because no certificates can be requested through the interface.
+If this event occurs, there is usually no breach of confidentiality, but availability is affected as no certificates can be requested via the interface.

 Related links: